Karen Grunow-Hårsta, Ph.D.

 Letenska 5, Prague 1

-Karen Grunow-Hårsta, PhD, serves as the dean of both the School of Humanities and Social Sciences and the School of Journalism, Media & Visual Arts at Anglo-American University.
-Karen is also a senior lecturer.
-She earned her PhD degree in Linguistics from UWM (Milwaukee) where she taught for 5 years.
-She has also taught and conducted research at Uppsala University, Sweden; Brock University, Canada; Middlesex and Wollongong Universities in Dubai, and at the Chinese University and Polytechnical University in Hong Kong as a postdoctoral fellow.
+Karen Grunow-Hårsta, PhD, serves as the dean of the School of Arts, Humanities, & Social Sciences and as senior lecturer.
+She earned her PhD in Linguistics from UWM (Milwaukee), where she also taught for five years.
+Grunow-Hårsta has likewise taught and conducted research at Uppsala University, Sweden; Brock University, Canada; Middlesex and Wollongong Universities in Dubai; and at the Chinese University and Polytechnical University in Hong Kong as a postdoctoral fellow.
+She also holds an.
+M.A. in Art History and undergraduate degrees in literature and education.

 Specializations